-Let's suppose we have a rudimentary Unix or Windows'95 DOS Box command line interface for our VHDL simulator.
-The analyze comand allows you to specify a VHDL library name and a filename in order to analyze the VHDL source code.
+Let's suppose we have a rudimentary Unix or Windows command line interface for our VHDL simulator.
+The pseudo analyze command allows you to specify a VHDL library name and a filename in order to analyze the VHDL source code.
 We'll assume that each VHDL design unit has it's own file.
-To analyze the VHDL in the correct order for simulation, we would enter the following commands, one after the other,
+To analyze the VHDL in the correct order for simulation, we would enter the following pseudo analyze commands, one after the other, on the command line.

 analyze -library WORK -file aoi.entity analyze -library WORK -file aoi.v1.architecture analyze -library WORK -file mux2.entity analyze -library WORK -file mux2.v1.architecture analyze -library WORK -file mux2test.entity analyze -library WORK -file mux2test.v1.architecture analyze -library WORK -file mux2test.v1.configuration

 Your e-mail comments are welcome - send email